thulavall/tab-saver/README.md

 ## Notes

-* **Temporary Installation:**  This installation method clears when you close the browser.
-For permanent installation, you'll need to package the extension.
+* **Temporary Installation:** For permanent installation, you'll need to package the extension.
 * **Updates:** You'll need to manually reinstall after making any changes to the code.

 ## Troubleshooting